eventya/eventya.github.io/_posts/2023-03-06-eventya-events-api.markdown

 `past`

-Example of usage: `?filter=past` It will give you a list of Eventys that are have been completed
+Example of usage: `?filter=past` It will give you a list of Events that are have been completed

 ---